pachyderm/docs-content/staging/learn/glossary/pipeline.md

 seriesPart:
 ---

-A pipeline is a Pachyderm primitive responsible for reading data from a specified source, such as a Pachyderm repo, transforming it according to the [pipeline specification](PPS), and writing the result to an output repo.
+A pipeline is a {{% productName %}} primitive responsible for reading data from a specified source, such as a {{% productName %}} repo, transforming it according to the [pipeline specification](PPS), and writing the result to an output repo.

 Pipelines subscribe to a branch in one or more input repositories, and every time the branch has a new [commit](TBD), the pipeline executes a job that runs [user code](TBD) to completion and writes the results to a commit in the output repository.